PrivacyLx/website/content/post/Compartmentalization.en.md

 to being exposed as LGBTQ+ against your will.
-Though the term originates with the LGBTQ+ community, it can apply to being revealed to have an association with any one of various minorities, such as being revealed to belong to an oppressed ethnic minority, or belonging to a oppressed minority religion.
+Though the term originates with the LGBTQ+ community, it can apply to being revealed to have an association with any one of various minorities, such as being revealed to belong to an oppressed ethnic minority, or belonging to an oppressed minority religion.
 In most historical uses of the term, [*outing*](https://en.wikipedia.org/wiki/Outing) has meant a deliberate, malicious revealing of a person's belonging to a minority group (usually LGBTQ+) via a public channel or media communication.
 However, recently there has also been discussion of *accidental outing,* usually involving digital communications or websites.
-This is when a person is *accidentally* revealed to be part of a minority group, either because of some user-end mistake, a bug or glitch in software, or because of the delivery of interest-based content feeds, personalized ads, or other recommendation engines.
+This is when a person is *accidentally* revealed to be part of a minority group, either because of some end-user mistake, a bug or glitch in software, or because of the delivery of interest-based content feeds, personalized ads, or other recommendation engines.

 ## This case of accidental outing